andrewjbtw/archivematica-scripts/README.md

 ```

 Tasks with the status of USER_INPUT require decisions to be made using the Archivematica dashboard.
-The script will simply wait indefinitely until a decision is made.
-If your processing configuration is set to make all choices automatically, then the script will simply run until ingest is complete and the AIP passes a fixity check.
+The script will wait indefinitely until a decision is made.
+If your processing configuration is set to make all choices automatically, then the script will run straight through until ingest is complete and the AIP passes a fixity check.
+This means that it is possible to fully automate ingest by setting the processing configuration to never ask for input.

 #### Logs

-This script logs two outputs to files in the log directory (which is designated in the configuration file):
+This script logs two outputs to files that are stored in the log directory (which you can choose in the configuration file):

 1. The results of the fixity check on the stored AIP.
 This is stored as a JSON line appended to a log file named "post-ingest-fixity-check.log".
 Note that more recent versions of Archivematica store the results of fixity checks in the Storage Service, so maintaining your own log is no longer strictly necessary, but this feature pre-dates that functionality.
 2. A CSV line containing the following information: AIP Name, UUID, size.
 This line is stored in a CSV text file listing all completed ingests from the same day and can be found in a subdirectory of the log directory named "completed ingests".

 #### File management

-When a transfer has been ingested successfully, it is automatically moved to a folder in the pending deletion directory named for the date the ingest was completed.
+When a transfer has been ingested successfully, it is automatically moved to a subfolder in the pending deletion directory named for the date on which the ingest was completed.
 The folder path takes the following form:

 <code>/transfer_source/ingested-pending-deletion/YYYY-MM-DD/</code>

 The transfer folder is also renamed to include the AIP UUID assigned by Archivematica.
 This is to prevent name collisions if two transfers on the same day have the same name.

-For the example above, the post-ingest path to the transfer named "example" is:
+For the example above, the pending deletion directory path for the "example" folder is:

 <code>/transfer_source/ingested-pending-deletion/2019-06-11/example-8b5893f3-fcca-4ab7-b5f8-2acf0e546de5</code>

-It would be possible to change the code to delete transfers automatically after ingest, but out of caution they are simply moved to a folder where they could be reviewed or simply deleted later.
+It would be possible to change the code to delete transfers automatically after ingest, but out of caution they are simply moved to a folder where they could be reviewed and deleted later.
+I generally delete the previous day's transfers in a batch after confirming that they were ingested without error.

 # Fixity checking